Interstate 40 in New Mexico: Arizona to Albuquerque

 As I-40 enters New Mexico in a northeasterly direction, it begins following the basin of the intermittent Puerco River (Rio Puerco of the West, as opposed to the Rio Puerco of the East that it crosses near Albuquerque), roughly tracing the southern edge of the contiguous part of the Navajo Reservation in the state.
 The freeway enters Gallup 20 mi later, paralleling the Burlington Northern Santa Fe Railway's southern transcontinental mainline.
-Leaving Gallup, the now more easterly I-40 passes to the north of Fort Wingate and part of the fragmented Cibola National Forest before crossing the North American continental divide at an elevation of 7275 ft, with the 11305 ft stratovolcano Mount Taylor towering to the east.
+Leaving Gallup, the now more easterly I-40 passes to the north of Fort Wingate and part of the fragmented Cibola National Forest before crossing the North American continental divide via Campbell Pass at an elevation of 7275 ft, with the 11305 ft stratovolcano Mount Taylor towering to the east.

 The highway traverses more of the Navajo Reservation and the Cibola Forest before turning southeast and crossing a malpaís.
 After serving interchanges near Grants, the freeway, coinciding with the northern boundary of El Malpais National Monument, crosses another malpaís, turns east, and enters the Acoma Indian Reservation, home of the Acoma Pueblo.
 The route leaves the Acoma Indian Reservation with Mt.
 Taylor to the north and enters the Laguna Pueblo.
 Near the interchange with State Road 6 (NM 6), the railway line that accompanies much of the route from the Arizona border diverts to the south while the freeway turns east by northeast toward Albuquerque.
 The route departs the Laguna Pueblo, briefly transits the Tohajiilee Indian Reservation (a chapter of the Navajo Nation), crosses the Rio Puerco, and begins a steep climb to the top of a mesa marked by several small cinder cones overlooking the Rio Grande rift and Albuquerque.

 From Laguna to the Route 66 Casino, I-40 has at-grade intersections with a number of ranch access roads in violation of Interstate Highway standards.
 These intersections are a vestige that remain from the conversion of US 66 to I-40 during the latter part of the 20th century.